ssovit/TikTok-Private-API-PHP/README.md

 $api=new \Sovit\TikTokPrivate\Api(array(/* config array*/),$cache_engine);
 ```

-It's highly recommended to use `Rotating` Proxy service if you are making lots of requests in short interval of time.
-[Webshare.io Proxy Service](https://www.webshare.io/?referral_code=kv04mj5v4ubw) is good. *It's my referral link and I would get a bit from it*

 # Available methods
 - `getForYou` - Get trending feed `getForYou($maxCursor)`
 - `getUser` - Get profile data for TikTok User `getUser($username)`